 What does BODMAS stand for?
 BODMAS stands for Brackets, Orders (powers and roots), Division, Multiplication, Addition, and Subtraction.
 The interpretation of the rule is the following: you have to solve brackets first, then orders (powers, square roots), division and multiplication, and lastly addition and subtraction.

-Numbers are the objects which allow us to count things, compare amounts, and make calculations.
+Numbers are the objects that allow us to count things, compare amounts, and make calculations.
 We do not give numbers priority in BODMAS.
 We treat them as equals, whether they are small or large.

-Start learning Math with Brighterly Let’s start learning Math!
+1:1 Online Math Tutoring Let’s start learning Math!

 Operators are symbols that perform mathematical operations on a value.
 They are applicable in expressions, which are groups of symbols that evaluate a single value.
 Also, mathematical operators are symbols that represent an action, such as addition or multiplication.
 Operators do specific actions when used in mathematical equations.
 These are:

 The order of operations is always important.
-For example, let’s take the expression
+For example, let’s take the expression.

 3 + 2 x 5 =